ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 ### Definition Example: Observable by Dictionary Type
 Defining an observable by dictionary type is, naturally, done in a metaschema `dictionary.json` file.
 The definition is done by adding an `observable` field to a type definition.

 This, along with defining observable objects (which are also a kind of type) are the broadest ways to define observables.
-All instances attributes of this type (regardless of attribute name) become observables.
+All attributes of this type (regardless of attribute name) become observables.

 Example in a `dictionary.json` file:
 ```jsonc